The following questions and answers pertain to the 2020 black bear hunting season:

 A) No, you can only carry ammunition that is legal to use for black bear hunting while in possession of a black bear permit.

-A) Yes, either an adjustable open iron or peep sight, or a scope, must be affixed to the shotgun.
+A) Yes.
+An adjustable open iron or peep sight, or a scope, must be affixed to the shotgun.

-A) Yes, if the harvest rate reaches 30% of bears tagged in 2016 during the week.
-In the event of a season closure, notification will be on the permit hotline number (609-292-9192), announced on our website and via the NJ Hunting E-mail list.
+A) Yes, if the harvest rate reaches 30% of bears tagged in 2020 during the week.
+In the event of a season closure, notification will be announced on our website, via the NJ Hunting E-mail list and at this number: 609-292-6295.
 A season closure will become effective 24 hours from the daily legal closing time of the day on which the decision is made.

 Black Bear Hunting Season Information